Dovie Beams: Recorded sexual affair with Ferdinand Marcos Sr.

 Beams had arrived in the Philippines in 1968 to shoot the film Maharlika, a film partially funded by Marcos and meant to glorify his alleged war exploits, in which she played opposite Paul Burke as a native Filipina.
 Before leaving the country, Beams held a press conference, and delighted the press and public by playing recordings of her trysts with Marcos.
 According to her, she was forced to publicize her "love affair" as "protection" since there were many threats to her life.

-American historian Sterling Seagrave opines the following regarding the tapes:
+American historian Sterling Seagrave wrote the following regarding the tapes:

 Student protesters at the University of the Philippines commandeered the campus radio station and broadcast a looped tape; soon the entire nation was listening in astonishment to President Marcos begging Dovie Beams to perform oral sex.
 For over a week the President's hoarse injunctions boomed out over university loudspeakers.

 According to Herminio Rotea

 Philippine author Hermie Rotea wrote in his book on the scandal that Beams, besides weakening Marcos' status, had had a positive influence of empowering modern women in Philippine society:

 “In the beginning, (birth-control pills) were banned because of their alleged harmful effects and the opposition of the Roman Catholic Church.
 But Dovie had told Marcos:

 "Look at me.
 I have been taking birth control pills for years and you don't see anything wrong with me—do you?"

 Thus after that they brought birth control pills into the Philippines, and now the people were free to make their own decisions regarding having or not having babies.”